RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

 * Host names: _wildfly1, wildfly2 and loadbalancer1_
 * Variables: _ansible_host: IP-address-of-system_

+:exclamation: Be careful.
+If you make a mistake here and do not fill things in according to $WORK_DIR/hosts it will get messy.

 For instance in the following screenshot example values are provided for *wildfly1*.
 Refer to the previously created *hosts* file for IP values.
 ![Inventory add hosts](../../content/images/inventory-add-hosts-iii.png)